-DBSA state organizations serve as representatives of DBSA in their states, provide support to new and existing local DBSA chapters, and conduct statewide efforts to improve the lives of people living with mood disorders.
+DBSA state/regional organizations serve as representatives of DBSA in their states/regions, provide support to new and existing local DBSA chapters, and conduct state or region-wide efforts to improve the lives of people living with mood disorders.

-- serve as a communication link between local DBSA chapters in the state and the DBSA national office when appropriate;
+- serve as a communication link between local DBSA chapters in the state/region and the DBSA national office when appropriate;

-- represent local DBSA chapters on state legislative matters when appropriate,
+- represent local DBSA chapters on state/regional legislative matters when appropriate,

 - speak for DBSA within their state or region (must be familiar with DBSA’s stance on public policies);